 If you have end-stage liver failure that can't be controlled using other treatments, a liver transplant may be able to restore you to a full and productive life.

-Over the past three years, liver transplants at UT Southwestern have tripled in volume, and the Liver Transplant Program has earned certification from the Centers for Medicare & Medicaid Services, providing a crucial step toward ensuring access for patients in need.
+The UT Southwestern Liver Transplant Program performed 45 surgeries in 2016, marking seven consecutive years of growth.
+The program continues to produce three-year survival rates above the national average and has earned certification from the Centers for Medicare & Medicaid Services, providing a crucial step toward ensuring access for patients in need.

 Treating You Like Family

 We pride ourselves on maintaining a “family” feel between you and your family and our physicians, nurses, and administrative staff.
 We also work closely with your referring gastroenterologist, family practitioner, and primary care physician to develop the best treatment and follow-up care to meet your needs.

 The Division of Digestive and Liver Diseases at UT Southwestern has experts in every major liver disease, providing patients with highly specialized care.
 A focus on research means UT Southwestern patients also have access to cutting-edge clinical trials and new treatment options.